Near-optimal learning with average H\"older smoothness: Introduction

 Previous notions of average smoothness include Bounded Variation (BV) \citep{MR3156940} in dimensions one and higher \citep{MR0419394,MR2208697}.
 One-dimensional BV has found learning-theoretic applications \citep{DBLP:journals/tit/BartlettKP97,DBLP:journals/iandc/Long04,MR1741038}, but to our knowledge the higher-dimensional variants have not.
 Moreover, the positive results require $\mu$ to be uniformly distributed on a segment, and the aforementioned results break down for more general measures --- especially if $\mu$ is not known to the learner.

 Sobolev spaces, and the Sobolev-Slobodetskii norm in particular \citep{MR3287270}, bear some resemblance to our average H\"older smoothness.
 However, \citet[Appendix I]{ashlagi2021functions} demonstrate that from a learning-theoretic perspective this notion is inadequate for general (i.e., non-uniform or Lebesgue) measures, as it cannot be used to control sample complexity.
 Results for controlling bracketing in terms of various measures of average smoothness include \citet{MR2324525}, who bound the bracketing numbers of Besov- and Sobolev-type classes and \citet{MR2761605}, who used the {\em averaged modulus of continuity} developed by \citet{MR995672}; again, these are all defined under the Lebesgue measure.
+While it is easy to define these smoothness notions with respect to arbitrary distributions, we are not aware of any existing work to bound their corresponding sample complexity (or even their covering or bracketing numbers) in a distribution-independent manner.
+Moreover, the smoothness notion studied in this paper is defined over arbitrary metric spaces, whereas previous notions are typically restricted to Euclidean structures (or variants thereof).
+Despite of the considerable generality of our setting, we are able to provide tight bounds for all metric spaces alike, without requiring specialized analyses.

 A seminal work on recovering functions with spatially inhomogeneous smoothness from noisy samples is \citet{MR1635414}.
 Arguably in the spirit of $\mu$-dependent H\"older smoothness, some of the classic results on $k$-NN risk decay rates were refined by \citet{DBLP:journals/corr/ChaudhuriD14} via an analysis that captures the interplay between the metric and the sampling distribution.
 Another related notion is that of {\em Probabilistic Lipschitzness} (PL) \citep{urner:13a,urner:13,DBLP:conf/colt/KpotufeUB15}, which seeks to relax a hard Lipschitz condition on the regression function.
 While PL is in the same spirit as our notion, one critical distinction from our work is that, while existing analyses of learning under PL have focused specifically on binary classification, our interest in the present work is learning real-valued functions.